aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/convert-mapi-messages-to-mht-aspose-email-java/_index.md

 ---
-title: "Convert msg to mht Using Aspose.Email for Java – A Comprehensive Guide"
+title: "How to Convert MSG to MHT Using Aspose.Email for Java – Step‑by‑Step Guide"
 description: "Learn how to convert msg to mht with Aspose.Email for Java.
 This step‑by‑step tutorial covers loading, saving, and customizing templates for real‑world email conversion."
 date: "2026-06-18"
 weight: 1